sfigg/commercialization-public/test/hlk/user/command-line-options-to-install-hlk.md

     -   \\\\HLKController\\HLKInstall\\Studio\\setup.exe /qn /uninstall

     >[!NOTE]
-    >  Replace “HLKController” with the name of the computer on which you installed the Controller.
+    >  Replace "HLKController" with the name of the computer on which you installed the Controller.